 “The first dead American on Omaha Beach will be a sailor!”

 James Garner is Lt.
 Commander Charlie Madison whose official position is acting as an aide for Admiral William Jessup (Melvyn Douglas).
-What Madison’s unofficial position is, and most important, is being a “dog robber,” an aide who will obtain whatever the Admiral wants, legally…or not so legally, and Charlie’s the best.
+More importantly Madison’s unofficial position is being a “dog robber,” an aide who will obtain whatever the Admiral wants, legally…or not so legally, and Charlie’s the best.
 Charlie’s bartering arsenal includes a large supply of Hershey bars, stockings, bourbon and clothes to get what he needs.
-Stationed in England just prior to the D-Day invasion, Charlie can “buy” anything his commanding officer desires including steaks, wine and women.
-Everyone knows good ‘ol Charlie and likes him.
+Stationed in England just prior to the D-Day invasion, Charlie can “buy” anything his commanding officer desires including steak, wine and women.
+Everyone knows good ol’ Charlie and likes him.
 If Charlie needs a favor, a box or two of Hershey’s chocolates or maybe a couple of pairs of nylons will help secure it.
-Remember, this is England, heavily rationed during the War.
+Remember, this is England, heavily rationed during the war.

 Despite the initial bad start, and Emily’s resolve to never again fall for a man who was about to go off to war and die, she and Charlie fall in love.
 After all, she thought, Charlie was an officer’s aide stationed in the back lines, he was safe, or so she thought.